GerbilSoft/rvthtool/README.md

   present on the HDD.
 * Extracts disc images from the RVT-H into an image file.
 * Allows deletion and undeletion of banks on an RVT-H system.
+* Signature verification for all Wii disc images.
+Indicates if the signature is valid, invalid, or fakesigned.
+(Game partition only at the moment.)

 ## Planned Features